Stadion (unit)

+The stadion (plural stadia, στάδιον; latinized as stadium; also anglicized as stade), was an ancient Greek unit of length, consisting of 600 Ancient Greek feet (podes).
+There are a range of varieties or understandings of what a stadion was and is; these have been calculated by various historians (of various qualities), and those calculations have varied dramatically (as did perhaps the use and meaning of the term stadion over time in Ancient Greece).
+Thus, the exact length of one stadion is not known or universally agreed today: historians estimate it at between 150 m and 210 m, with perhaps something of a convergence around the 185 metre length of an Attic stade.

 Calculations

 According to Herodotus, one stadium was equal to 600 Greek feet (podes).
 However, the length of the foot varied in different parts of the Greek world, and the length of the stadion has been the subject of argument and hypothesis for hundreds of years.

-An empirical determination of the length of the stadion was made by Lev Vasilevich Firsov, who compared 81 distances given by Eratosthenes and Strabo with the straight-line distances measured by modern methods, and averaged the results.
+An empirical determination of the length of the stadion was made by Lev Vasilevich Firsov, who compared 81 possibly inaccurate, non-straight-line distances given by Eratosthenes and Strabo with the straight-line distances measured by modern methods, and averaged the results.
 He obtained a result of about 157.7 m.
-Various equivalent lengths have been proposed, and some have been named.
+Various comparator lengths, translating the length of a stadion into modern units of length, have been proposed, and some have been named.
 Among them are:

 Which measure of the stadion is used can affect the interpretation of ancient texts.
 For example, the error in the calculation of Earth's circumference by Eratosthenes or Posidonius is dependent on which stadion is chosen to be appropriate.

 Other uses

 From the Middle Ages on, the word stadium has been used as a synonym for the furlong (which is 220 yards, equal to one eighth of a mile), which is of Old English origin.